MwirigiBrianBob21/PATO-HOMEWORKOUT/README.md

 # PATO-HOMEWORKOUT
 > PATO_HOMEWORKOUT is a one week fitness challenge that tests you to your limits.
+C

-> The challenge is well structured with HOMEWORKOUT execrises that can be done with ease.
+> The challenge is well structured with HOMEWORKOUT exercises that can be done with ease.

 DEVELOPER:
 BRIAN MWIRIGI